yougotthisconf/yougotthis.io/content/library/2019/transformative-power-of-junior-devs.md

 date: 2019-01-19
 people: ['sam-morgan']
 descriptions:
-  - short: Juniors are more than just novice devs, when they are growing, so can your team.
+  - short: When junior devs are growing, so can your team.
   - full: How do you help junior developers succeed?
 How do you maintain your team’s productivity while building a culture of learning?
 We’ll focus on practical, easy-to-implement insights which will not only help you support your new developers’ success and growth, but enhance your team’s progress as a whole, making it a more fun and productive place to work.
 vimeo: 666701823
 ---